COURSE GUIDE

 It should also be noted that some immunisations, such as Hepatitis B and COVID-19, need multiple injections to be administered over a specific time period before you are deemed immune.
 It is important that you consult with your GP as soon as possible to avoid delays in starting your work placement.

-• Hold a Certificate III in Community Services qualification or equivalent
+• Hold a minimum qualification of CHC32015 Certificate III in Community Services or equivalent

 divider